 You’re creating a framework for the management of each piece of data that surrounds the products in your catalog.
 Things like color, size, weight, item description—it will all be organized into one, streamlined spot.
 No more shared docs, Excel sheets, or chicken scratch on napkins required.

-A PIM platform can simplify the process of creating, maintaining, and using product specs and descriptions for product catalogs—both online and offline.
+A PIM software can simplify the process of creating, maintaining, and using product specs and descriptions for product catalogs—both online and offline.
 It is a marketer’s dream.

 Companies that implement PIM see:

 - Increased efficiency and productivity with their workforce

 - Improved product data/content accuracy throughout the organization

 - Enhance user experience on their website(s)

 - Increased sales driving higher return on investments

 The days of managing data in multiple spreadsheets (with multiple team members making daily updates) are over.
 If your business manually maintains your product data, manages thousands of SKUs, or repeatedly finds input errors, outdated information, and repeated data, PIM can become your single source of truth.